 District 7 Consultant Contracts

 Consultant Marketing Meetings are scheduled through the Deputy Director's Office.
-We have set aside six dates for 2016: January 5, March 23, April 20, July 12, August 15, November 8.
+We have set aside six dates for 2016: January 5, March 23 (cancelled due to lack of interest), April 20, July 28 on the road in Columbus, August 15, November 7.
 You are limited to one marketing visit per year, although you may call with questions regarding a project in the programmatic at any time.
 If you wish to schedule a marketing meeting, contact Denise Heitkamp at 937-497-6770 (firstname.lastname@example.org).
 The District 7 consultant selection team is the District Deputy Director, Planning and Engineering Administrator and Design Engineer.

 Do you need a permit to work within ODOT's right of-way?
 District 7 does not require a consultant working under an ODOT contract, on District 7 projects, to obtain a permit.
 This applies to any field work within the right-of-way.
 You must provide dates for the field work to your District project manager and supply your maintenance of traffic plan early enough that it can be reviewed.
 When you are closing a lane on the interstate or a US route, your District PM will complete a Traffic Advisory form which is shared with the local media.
 Other lane closures do not require a Traffic Advisory form, but the District PM will notify the ODOT county manager and other local agencies regarding the work.
 Any work within Local jurisdictions must follow local requirements.

 New links added below: 2016 C&MS Designer Guidelines, 2016 Proposal Note List and AASHTOware GenSum

 ** NEW ** OUPS locate app: We seem to have a recurring issue with showing utilties on the plans in the correct location.
 Please use this new app from OUPS to ensure that utilities have marked PRIOR TO YOUR SURVEY. link to O.U.P.S.
 APP